0nix/ggj21/twine/scriptstuff.md

 You observe Leitzka continues to be away from camera view, presumably having left the bathroom and stay in one of the two bedrooms of the residence.
 Audio analysis is inconclusive as to what she is doing, again, due to the sound of the radio in the kitchen. <- Common activity of citizens, whether on direct surveillance or not is to attempt to drown out their noises beneath the sounds of radio and television.
 This practice could be of note on a subject for subversion.

-The door opens on the camera feed pointing to the living room, in comes a male individual, presumably Mr. Hassel.
+The door opens on the camera feed pointing to the living room, in comes another individual, presumably Mr. Hassel.
 "Albert?"
 Leitzka asks from a room that is not in view of the surveillance equipment.
 "Yes Nadine, it's me." the man answers.
 Confirmed the individual to be Albert Hassel.

 You observe Hassel greet Lietzka, take his coat off and leave it by one of two sofas in the living room. <- This is non-standard, however Hassel's dossier does denote that he did buy off a certain cadre of items from a friend who moved away to [REDACTED] on assignment.
 One of these items might be the sofa.

 You observe Hassel sit on the sofa, relaxing his belt buckle.
 "Could you turn that thing off, Nadine?
 I grow tired of the same shrill voice saying the same things over and over."
 Lietzka complies, and turns the radio off.
-Audio analysis is no longer a challenge. <- Manifest dislike of newscaster is a small but concrete sign of seditious thoughts from Hassel.
+Audio analysis is no longer a challenge. <- Manifest dislike of newscaster may be a small but concrete sign of dissatisfaction, not enough to signal acitonable offenses, but tells of his state of mind.

 "So," Lietzka inquires.
 "Have you gotten anything back from State Security?
 You know, for the exit visas?"

 "Ugh," Hassel grunts.
 "No, let's not talk about that right now Nadine.
 I have had enough with Gerhart's prodding and pulling and all these-- these little grubby things that get in the way of accomplishing anything in a single day of work."
-Lietzka stands by the kitchen door, arms crossed and clearly not satisfied with Hassel's answer.
-After a brief moment of silence, Lietzka storms off to the kitchen, throws the meal on a standard issue porcelain plate, then comes back to the living room and slams it in front of Hassel on the living room table.
-The noise is very sharp and stings to hear.
+Lietzka stands by the kitchen door, arms crossed.
+She is not satisfied with Hassel's evasive answer.
+After a brief moment of silence, Lietzka storms off to the kitchen, throws the meal on a plate, then comes back to the living room and slams it in front of Hassel on the living room table.
+The noise is very sharp.
+It stings to hear through the headphones.

 "Could you have a tantrum with your own belongings, Nadine?
 You know, instead of mine?"
 Hassel chides, as he grabs the plate and a fork to eat.